Monday, February 24, 2014

 And you just know Derek feels the same.
 It's not about him, it's about the team.

-Hours until the first U.S. hockey game of the 2014 Winter Olympics in Sochi, Russia: 13, vs. Slovakia, at 7:30 our time tomorrow morning.
+Hours until the 1st U.S. hockey game of the 2014 Winter Olympics in Sochi, Russia: 13, vs. Slovakia, at 7:30 our time tomorrow morning.
 Also at 7:30 AM, we play Russia on Saturday and Slovenia on Sunday.
 Great, give our geography-challenged country both Slovakia and Slovenia in our group.
 Also, you know the Russkies have been waiting for Saturday's game, a chance to have our hockey team on their home ice since, oh, the evening of February 22, 1980.

 Days until Arsenal play again: 4, Sunday afternoon (11:00 AM our time), home to Liverpool in the 5th Round of the FA Cup.
 Today, with a golden opportunity to finally teach Manchester United a lesson, Arsenal never got anything going, and only got a 0-0 draw.
 The loss to injuries of Theo Walcott and Aaron Ramsey has really hurt them lately.
 Still, Arsenal are only 1 point behind Premier League-leading Chelsea with just 12 League matches to play, which is a vast improvement over their usual form since the 2003-04 "Invincibles" season.